Ted Abernathy: Atlanta Braves, Cincinnati Reds, Cubs

 In 1966, he pitched in relief 38 times for the Braves, with a 4–4 record, 3.86 ERA and only four saves.
 After the season ended, the Braves exposed him in the Rule 5 draft, and he was claimed by the Cincinnati Reds.

 Abernathy had his career best season in 1967 with the Reds.
 He had 28 saves, 88 strikeouts, and a 1.27 ERA, with a 6–3 record in 106.1 innings pitched.
 His 28 saves led all major league pitchers, as did his 61 games finished.
 He tied with Ron Perranoski for the National League lead in games played by a pitcher (70).
-For major league seasons where he pitched over 31 innings, he averaged career bests with 7.4 strikeouts per nine innings, 3.5 bases on balls per nine innings, and a miniscule .1 home runs per nine innings (giving up only one home run all season).
+For major league seasons where he pitched over 31 innings, he averaged career bests with 7.4 strikeouts per nine innings, 3.5 bases on balls per nine innings, and a minuscule .1 home runs per nine innings (giving up only one home run all season).

 He again won The Sportings News NL Fireman of the Year Award.
 Abernathy came in 20th in NL most valuable player voting.
 In a player poll conducted by the Newspaper Enterprise Association (NEA) in 1967, the players themselves selected Abernathy as the relief pitcher on the first annual All-Players All-Star Baseball Team.

 In with the Reds, Abernathy won 10 games with 13 saves, and had a 2.46 ERA.
 He led the NL in pitching appearances with 78.
 Abernathy believed he had to pitch frequently to be effective, and did not think he was used enough in the second half of the season, as Clay Carroll became the primary relief pitcher for the Reds.
 Before the start of the 1969 season, he was traded to the Cubs for Ken Myette, Bill Plummer and Clarence Jones.
 In 1969, he pitched in 56 games for the Cubs, with a 4–3 record, 3.16 ERA and three saves; but the team's primary closer was Phil Regan, who finished 49 games to Abernathy's 20, and had 17 saves.